timurrrr/86buttdrop/README.md

 1. Using pliers or a crescent wrench, bend the metal tab near the transmission side front bolts out of the way:\
    ![Metal tab: before bending](images/metal_tab_1.png)
    ![Metal tab: after bending](images/metal_tab_2.png)
+1. Pull the cloth flap at the back of the seat bottom to uncover the wires and the support structure of the seat.
 1. Relocate the wires under the seat to avoid the lowest area of the seat to prevent crushing them against the floor.
 Attach the cables and conduits to the wire frame under the seat with zip ties.
 Flip the two cables at the front of the seat to the other side of the metal tabs.
+You might need to temporarily unhook the transmission side rear hook of the seat trim to move the seat warmer wire around.
    ![Recommended way to relocate cables](images/cable_relocation.png)
 1. On the floor bracket, break off the C-shaped metal part around where the seatbelt buckle will go and discard.
    * Optional: cut/file the remaining "bridges" that stick out.
-1. Using two 20 mm M10 flange bolts, hang the floor bracket onto the side brackets, pointing the tips of the bolts toward the seat.
+1. Using two 20 mm M10 flange bolts, hang the floor bracket onto the top holes of the side brackets, pointing the tips of the bolts toward the seat.
 1. Put the other bolts through the floor bracket and the side brackets.
-Again, the tips should point at the seat.
+Again, the tips should point towards the seat.
    * For the 100 "legroom" option, you'll need to use 6 bolts, otherwise 4.
 1. Put M10 flange nuts onto the bolts, but don't tighten them yet.
 1. Use the height adjustment mechanism to "lower" the seat all the way.